muturgan/mobile-sandbox/README.md

 # mobile-sandbox
-this is a simple api that students from my friend's mobile development course will use
+this is a simple api that students from my friend's mobile development course shall use